deadlyvipers/dojo_rules/kill_list.md

-Customers and their bug reports
+Customers and their bug reports and fix schedules